 The whole record feels like the audio equivalent of being trapped in a basement with just a single light bulb swaying side-to-side above you; terrifyingly real but also impossible to ignore.

 Musically, ‘I Brought You My Bullets…’ is a far stretch from the rest of MCR’s career.
 Scrappy, angry, discomforting and utterly unique, the band was on a completely different wavelength even at this early stage of their time in the limelight.
 Darting between melodic highs and screamo influenced lows whilst tying everything together with rampant riffs and dread-filled bass lines, it’s the sound of a band creating a sound of their very own which no-one has since been able to replicate.

 Though scrappy wasn’t the only string in their bow.
-‘Early Sunsets Over Monroeville’ and ‘Demolition Lovers’ show off a tenderness- a vulnerability if you will.
-Put together, it equals a band that knew that they were on to something special.
+‘Early Sunsets Over Monroeville’ and ‘Demolition Lovers’ show off tenderness and vulnerability in equally affecting measures.
+Put together, it equates to a band that knew that they were on to something special.
 Showing off every skill in their arsenal in one swift 41-minute burst, this was MCR introducing themselves to the world in the most brilliantly twisted way they could.

 Yet the spirit of ‘I Brought You My Bullets…’ lived on through the band at every turn.
 Their infatuation with darkness and mortality.
-The discomforting atmosphere that the band loved so much.
-The layer upon layer of invention and intensity that could be found in every 3 minute masterpiece.
+The discomforting atmospheres that they adored so much.
+The layer upon layer of invention and intensity that could be found in every three minute masterpiece.
 The band may have had their big break later on, but without their debut none of it would have been possible.